 By Harry Weller

-Harry Weller recently retired from his position as a state prosecutor.
-In addition to The Legion, Harry and his wife Robyn are active members of Beth David Synagogue and volunteer for several organizations in Israel and the local Jewish community.
+Retired state prosecutor Harry Weller and his wife Robyn are members of Beth David Synagogue and volunteer for several organizations in Israel and the local Jewish community.
 They live in West Hartford.